simgunz/ktouch-lesson-generator/README.md

 - RR - The symbol can only go next to the right side of a word (e.g. RR: -> word: )
 - LR - The symbol go next to a word either on the left or right side (e.g. LR" -> "word" )

+It is possible to set the density of symbols with respect the number of words by setting `--symbols-density=<f>` with `<f>` between 0 and 1, where  means as many symbols as words.
-In each lesson the symbols learned in the previous lessons are not included by default, this can be changed by specifying the flag `--include-previous-symbols`.
-By default a new symbol is appended/prepended to each word.
+In each lesson the symbols learned in the previous lessons are included by default in a proportion of 40% respect the total number of symbols.
+The amount can be changed by specifying it with the command line argument `--previous-symbols-fraction=<f>`.

-It is possible to set the probability to add a symbol to each word by setting `--symbols-density=f` with `f` between 0 and 1.
+This mechanism applies to numbers as well.

+Note that a limitation of this implementation is that we cannot generate lessons with only symbols or numbers, but it is necessary to have some letters in the current or previous lessons.

 The following is an example of `<charslist>` for learning new symbols.